soywod/react-pin-field/README.md

 ### Format

-Hook called before adding a new char to the code.
+Function called just before adding a new char to the code.
 For example, to set the code to upper case: `(char: string) => char.toUpperCase()`

 ### Events

 - onResolveKey: called when a char passes successfully the `validate` function
 - onRejectKey: the opposite of `onResolveKey`
 - onChange: called when the code changes
-- onComplete: called when the code has been filled
+- onComplete: called when the code has been fully filled

 ## Examples